FortiMatt/FortiOS-Troubleshooting/README.md

 ## How to Use after Import

 Once the commands have been entered into FortiOS type **"alias ?"**.
-A list of the available troubleshooting commands will be available for you to choose from.
+A list of the available troubleshooting commands will be available.
 Additionally, you have the option to TAB through the options for ease of use.

 ```
 FG200E123456789A # alias ?